Optimize discrete loss with finite-difference physics constraint and time-stepping for PDE solving: Introduction

 \item \textbf{Time-marching optimization at the trajectory level.} Time-marching optimization is applied by reformulating the global time-dependent objective into a sequence of time-window subproblems consistent with the time-marching updates.
 This trajectory level decomposition improves conditioning and promotes stable convergence for nonlinear time-dependent optimization.

-\item \textbf{Validation on engineering-relevant configurations.} The proposed method is evaluated on a range of incompressible Navier-Stokes cases, including the lid-driven cavity, airfoils, and flow around a cylinder on body-fitted grids, as well as diffusion and flow mixing problem.
+\item \textbf{Validation on engineering-relevant configurations.} The proposed method is evaluated on a range of incompressible Navier--Stokes cases, including the lid-driven cavity, airfoils, and flow around a cylinder on body-fitted grids, as well as diffusion and flow-mixing problem.
 The results demonstrate strong accuracy, robustness, and memory efficiency across geometry-adaptive configurations and long-term temporal evolution.
 Additionally, a detailed analysis of aerodynamic parameters, such as lift, drag, and pressure distribution is also included in the study. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~2 presents the proposed method, including the coordinate-transformed finite-difference discretization and the time-stepping optimization strategy.
-Section~3 reports results on incompressible Navier-Stokes equation, diffusion equation, flow mixing problem, and compares proposed method with representative baselines.
+Section~3 reports results on incompressible Navier--Stokes equation, diffusion equation, flow-mixing problem, and compares proposed method with representative baselines.
 Finally, Section~4 concludes the paper and discusses limitations and future directions.